John-Dig/rpgFunctional/README.md

-# Wackortland
+# Wacktland 2

 ## Description
-Began in early Feb with early JavaScript knowledge, continuing/ refactoring for functional programming April 12.
+Began in early Feb with early JavaScript knowledge, continuing/ totally re doing for functional programming.

 #### By